unexpectedpanda/retool/readme.md

 more regions.
 For example, out of _Grim Fandango (USA)_ and _Grim Fandango (USA, Europe)_, the latter will be kept.

+If `-c` is set, then `_compilations.py` is referenced for the compilation title names to remove.
+If `-s` is set, then `_supersets.py` is referenced so original titles can be matched with their superset titles.

 ### By language
 Titles with the same name from the same region, but with different language sets are also handled.
 The rules are complex: